kencx/homelab/docs/images/packer.md

 ## Proxmox-clone

 The `proxmox-clone` builder creates a new VM template from an existing one.
+This is best used with an [uploaded cloud image](./cloud_image.md) which has been converted into a VM template.

-This existing template [must have](https://pve.proxmox.com/wiki/Cloud-Init_Support#_preparing_cloud_init_templates):
+This existing template [must
+have](https://pve.proxmox.com/wiki/Cloud-Init_Support#_preparing_cloud_init_templates):

 - An attached cloud-init drive for the builder to add the SSH communicator configuration.
 - `cloud-init` installed.

-!!! note
-    See [Import Cloud Image](cloud_image.md) for how to manually import a pre-configured cloud image.

-The builder performs the following actions:
+The builder will do the following:

 1. Clone existing template.
-2. Add SSH communicator configuration via cloud-init.
+2. Add a SSH communicator configuration via cloud-init.
-3. Connect via SSH and run shell provisioner scripts to prepare VM for Ansible.
+3. Connect via SSH and run the shell provisioner scripts to prepare the VM for Ansible.
 4. Install and start `qemu-guest-agent`.
-5. Run Ansible provisioner with `common.yml` playbook.
+5. Run the Ansible provisioner with the `ansible/common.yml` playbook.
-6. Stop and convert VM to desired template with new (empty) cloud-init drive.
+6. Stop and convert the VM into a template with a new (and empty) cloud-init drive.

 ### Variables